-Since their release in the first century A.D., the writings of Flavius Josephus have become a primary source of Judeo-Christian history.
-According to The Life of Flavius Josephus, Josephus ‘was born to Matthias in the first year of the reign of Caius Caesar’ (1:5), being 37 A.D.
-At ‘fourteen years of age, [he] was commended by all for the love [he] had to learning; on which account the high priests and principal men of the city came then frequently to [him] together, in order to know [his] opinion about the accurate understanding of points of the law’ (2:9).
+Since their release in the first century AD, the writings of Flavius Josephus have become a primary source of Judeo-Christian history.
+According to The Life of Flavius Josephus, Josephus “was born to Matthias in the first year of the reign of Caius Caesar” (1:5), being AD 37.
+At “fourteen years of age, [he] was commended by all for the love [he] had to learning; on which account the high priests and principal men of the city came then frequently to [him] together, in order to know [his] opinion about the accurate understanding of points of the law” (2:9).

-Observing the Jewish sects of Pharisees, Sadducees, and Essenes, Josephus spent three years with a hermit named Banus (2:11–12) and upon returning at nineteen years age ‘began to conduct [him]self according to the rules of the sect of the Pharisees’ (2:12).
+Observing the Jewish sects of Pharisees, Sadducees, and Essenes, Flavius Josephus spent three years with a hermit named Banus (2:11–12) and, upon returning at nineteen years age, “began to conduct [him]self according to the rules of the sect of the Pharisees” (2:12).
 Traveling to Rome to defend persecuted Pharisees, he returned with an admiration for the Roman way of life.
-Soon after, a rebellion by Jewish forces against Rome occurred (66 A.D.), and Josephus found himself becoming a commander in Galilee in which he ‘took care to have arms provided, and the cities fortified’ (14:77).
-However, despite their attempts, Josephus surrendered at Jotapata which ‘was taken by force’ (65:350).
-When the ‘siege of Jotapata was over, and [he] was among the Romans, [he] was kept with much care, by means of the great respect that Vespasian showed [him]’ (69 A.D.) and was soon accompanied by the emperor’s son Titus, back to Jerusalem (75:414–416).
+Soon after, a rebellion by Jewish forces against Rome occurred (AD 66), and Josephus found himself becoming a commander in Galilee where he “took care to have arms provided, and the cities fortified” (14:77).
+However, despite his attempts, Flavius Josephus surrendered at Jotapata, which “was taken by force” (65:350).
+When the “siege of Jotapata was over, and [he] was among the Romans, [he] was kept with much care, by means of the great respect that Vespasian showed [him]” (AD 69) and was soon accompanied by the emperor’s son Titus back to Jerusalem (75:414–416).

-Despite Josephus’s attempts to quell growing revolts, Jerusalem was destroyed by the Romans in 70 A.D.
-Josephus returned with Titus to Rome, where he ‘had great care taken of [him] by Vespasian; for he gave [him] an apartment in his own house, which he lived in before he came to the empire.
-He also honored [Josephus] with the privilege of a Roman citizen, and gave [him] an annual pension; and continued to respect [him] to the end of his life’ (76:423).
+Despite Josephus’s attempts to quell growing revolts, Jerusalem was destroyed by the Romans in AD 70.
+Josephus returned with Titus to Rome, where he “had great care taken of [him] by Vespasian; for he gave [him] an apartment in his own house, which he lived in before he came to the empire.
+He also honored [Josephus] with the privilege of a Roman citizen, and gave [him] an annual pension; and continued to respect [him] to the end of his life” (76:423).

-Despite the occasional bias of his historical works, Josephus is a relatively credible historian whose work provides a thorough understanding of Jewish life in the first century and the Jewish War and without such histories, our knowledge and understanding of these two areas would be far less rich.
+Despite the occasional bias of his historical works, Josephus is a relatively credible historian whose work provides a thorough understanding of Jewish life in the first century and the Jewish War.
+Without such histories, our knowledge and understanding of these two areas would be far less rich.